-The results of the priority assessment of all Candidate List substances using the prioritisation approach can be found at ECHA's website2.
-Further information on how the approach is applied in practice, especially on how the widedispersive use criterion is assessed, is provided in the "General approach for prioritisation of SVHCs: practical implementation examples"3.
+The results of the priority assessment of all Candidate List substances using the prioritisation approach can be found at ECHA's website.
+Further information on how the approach is applied in practice, especially on how the widedispersive use criterion is assessed, is provided in the "General approach for prioritisation of SVHCs: practical implementation examples".

 4.Information by the purpose of its draft priority setting ECHA considers all relevant information available to it.
 The registration dossiers (including the CSRs) are the main source of information.
 It is the registrants' obligation to ensure that the information in the dossiers is clear, consistent and up-to-date.
-Further information e.g. from Annex XV SVHC dossiers and from SVHC public consultation is considered, where appropriate (see Section 4 of the prioritisation approach (linked in A.1.3)).
+Further information e.g. from Annex XV SVHC dossiers and from SVHC consultation is considered, where appropriate (see Section 4 of the prioritisation approach (linked in A.1.3)).
 Downstream user reports, PPORD and SiA notifications are used in addition when relevant.

-5.New information and next steps towards the final recommendation (i) by the MSC when preparing its opinion on the draft recommendation and (ii) by ECHA when finalising its recommendation.
+5.New information and next steps towards the final recommendation Kelevant new information provided during the consultation on the draft recommendation, is taken into account (i) by the MSC when preparing its opinion on the draft recommendation and (ii) by ECHA when finalising its recommendation.
 ECHA also takes into account the MSC opinion when finalising its recommendation.
 The recommendation, together with MSC opinion, all comments received, and the responses to the comments, are submitted to the European Commission who makes the final decision on which substances to include in Annex XIV and on the details for the respective entries.
 All non-confidential information is also made available on ECHA's website.

-New information provided during the public consultation on ECHA's recommendation is also used when finalising the substance specific background documents, if relevant, and according to its confidentiality status.
+New information provided during the consultation on ECHA's recommendation is also used when finalising the substance specific background documents, if relevant, and according to its confidentiality status.

-2 https://echa.europa.eu/documents/10162/13640/prioritisation results cl substances sept 2018 en.pdf
+&lt;sup>2 https://echa.europa.eu/documents/10162/13640/prior results cl subst march 2020 en.pdf